Payday Loans - Financial Regulation

 If you believe a lender has violated the Truth in Lending Act, file a complaint with the Federal Trade Commission toll free, 1-877-FTC-HELP/ 1-877-382-4357 or use the online complaint form.

-Your Protection under MD Law
+Your Protection Under MD Law

-Under Maryland law, most lenders are required to be licensed by the Commissioner of Financial Regulation.
+Under Maryland law, MOST lenders are required to be licensed by the Commissioner of Financial Regulation.
 Interest rates are restricted depending on the loan size.

 First $1,000 of a Loan $2,000 or less: